sddm/sddm/README.md

 into the "video" group, otherwise errors regarding GL and drm devices might be experienced.

+## VIRTUAL TERMINALS

+SDDM is assumed to start at the tty specified by the cmake variable SDDM_INITIAL_VT which is an integer and defaults to 1.

+If SDDM_INITIAL_VT wasn't available, SDDM will use the next available one instead.

+You can override SDDM_INITIAL_VT if you want to have a different one if, for example, you were planning on using tty1 for something else.

 ## LICENSE

 Source code of SDDM is licensed under GNU GPL version 2 or later (at your choosing).